topcoder-platform/platform-ui/src-ts/tools/dev-center/dev-center-pages/community-app/getting-started/GettingStartedGuide.md

 * `google-chrome --disable-web-security --disable-gpu --disable-features=IsolateOrigins,site-per-process --user-data-dir="~/ChromeDev"`

-Once Chrome is running, you should be able to open this link and login with a test user.
+Once Chrome is running, you should be able to open this link and login with a test user:

+https://accounts-auth0.topcoder-dev.com/?retUrl=https://local.topcoder-dev.com:3001
 * Sample test user: `jgasperMobile12` / `Appirio123`

-https://accounts-auth0.topcoder-dev.com/?retUrl=https://local.topcoder-dev.com:3001

 ![](./images/InitialLoginInChrome.png)

 You will need to tell Chrome to ignore the self-signed certificate warning by clicking the "Proceed to local.topcoder-dev.com" link